 - International Graduate Student

-Citizenship and Immigration Canada (CIC) knows it is important to help families who come from other countries to reunite in Canada.
+Immigration Refugees Citizenship Canada (IRCC) knows it is important to help families who come from other countries to reunite in Canada.
 If you are a Canadian citizen or a permanent resident of Canada, you can sponsor your spouse, common-law partner, conjugal partner, dependent child (including adopted child) or other eligible relative (such as a parent or grandparent) to become a permanent resident.

 The Family Class program was designed to reunite families in Canadian homes.
 Sponsors must promise to support the relative or family member and their accompanying family members for a period of three (3) to ten (10) years to help them settle in Canada.
 The sponsor has the responsibility to demonstrate the financial ability to provide basic requirements for living in Canada.